nandiniyadavaa/Researcher-NandiniYadav/pages/about.md

       </p>

       <p>
-        I pursued my Bachelor's in 2013 and Master's in 2015 from Gujarat University, Ahmedabad, India.
-At <a href="https://www.gujaratuniversity.ac.in" target="_blank" rel="noopener">Gujarat University</a>, with Physics as major.
+        I pursued my Bachelor's in 2013 and Master's in 2015 from <a href="https://www.gujaratuniversity.ac.in" target="_blank" rel="noopener">Gujarat University</a>, with Physics as major.

       </p>